Written By : Pitch N Hire

 It may be fitting to use “To whom it can concern” if you introduce yourself to someone you have never met.
 For example, you could answer the response “To Whom It May Concern” if you’ve received a quote request, information about your business from the public company inbox, or feedback form.
 Make sure in your message you ask for their name.

 That is nice, but not ideal.
 You must put the time and research into whom you are approaching exactly when you are a salesperson who is doing outreach.
 You should ideally connect or reach out via a shared connection through LinkedIn or Twitter.
-You might reach for “To Whom It May Subject,” but expect not a high response rate if there appears to be no way to locate your details.
+You might reach for “To Whom It May Concern," but expect not a high response rate if there appears to be no way to locate your details.

 It’s important to format it correctly if you use a formal greeting such as “To Whom It May Concern.”
 You can follow the below steps: